 By using shaving cream as a medium, this is one of the most used methods to dye disc golf discs.
 I will be detailing how to dye a disc golf disc using shaving cream later in the article.
 It will show how simple dyeing a disc golf disc in shaving cream can be.

-One of the most popular techniques in dyeing a disc golf disc where a specific design or image will be cut out as a stencil of the design.
+One of the most popular dyeing techniques in disc golf involves cutting out a specific design or image as a stencil for the disc.

 If someone wants to spin dye disc golf discs, you will need spinning equipment to make a design.
 Arguably, this is the method the produces the most complicated and unique disc golf dye designs.
 But you need to familiarize yourself with the process and learn the skill.